prathameshsawant9/RxTerminal/README.md

 command to execute "ping -c 4 www.google.com"

 In above case the output is thrown every one sec, for which if it had been implemented with Asyntask, it would require a CallBack Interface that is attached to caller Class as well as AsyncTask Class, making the code much complicated.
-But with RxJava, the intermediate response of the command can be emitted "FlowableEmitter<String> emitter"
+But with RxJava2, the intermediate response of the command can be emitted using "FlowableEmitter<String> emitter" of Flowable.

 and the final result would look like